-On January 28, 2020, the Board of Supervisors of the County of San Diego enacted an ordinance prohibiting the sale or distribution of “flavored smoking products.”
-The definition of “flavored smoking product” in the ordinance includes a product containing, made, or derived from tobacco or nicotine that is intended for smoking and emits a taste or smell other than tobacco, including menthol, though not including shisha (hookah/waterpipe) tobacco.
+On January 28, 2020, the board of supervisors of the county enacted an ordinance prohibiting the sale or distribution of “flavored smoking products.”
+The definition of “flavored smoking product” in the ordinance includes a product containing, made, or derived from tobacco or nicotine that is intended for smoking and emits a taste or smell other than tobacco, including menthol, though not including hookah tobacco.
 The ordinance also temporarily prohibits the sale or distribution of electronic smoking devices for one year, unless “at the conclusion of ongoing investigation by the CDC, [electronic smoking devices] are not identified as a causal factor in the e-cigarette, or vaping, product use associated lung injury outbreak.”

-On June 19, 2020, the Neighborhood Market Association and one of its members, “Vapin’ the 619” (represented by the same film representing the CA Smoke and Vape Association in challenges to flavor restrictions in Los Angeles and Palmdale) filed a lawsuit against the County of San Diego over its newly enacted ordinance restricting the sale of “flavored smoking products.”
+On June 19, 2020, the Neighborhood Market Association and one of its members, “Vapin’ the 619” (represented by the same firm representing the CA Smoke and Vape Association in challenges to flavor restrictions in Los Angeles and Palmdale) filed a lawsuit against the county over its newly enacted ordinance restricting the sale of “flavored smoking products.”

-On September 1, 2020, several public health groups, led by the Campaign for Tobacco-Free Kids and including the Public Health Law Center, filed an amicus brief (see below) supporting the County of San Diego and opposing the preliminary injunction motion.
+On June 29, 2020, the plaintiffs filed a motion for a preliminary injunction.
+Public health groups, led by the Campaign for Tobacco-Free Kids and including the Public Health Law Center, filed an amicus brief in opposition to the preliminary injunction motion on August 31, 2020.